 The SAB is supported by 2 scientific administrators, who jointly manage the Call for Research Proposals as well as other scientific initiatives:

 Alexandre Méjat, AFM, France – PhD in molecular and cellular biology by training, Alexandre has been working on neuromuscular junction defects and Emery Dreifuss muscular dystrophy in France and USA.
 He led a research group in Lyon for 8 years before becoming Scientific International Affairs manager for AFM Telethon.

-Vanessa Christie-Brown – SMA Europe Coordinator – Vanessa read Experimental Psychology and later Immunology at University.
+Vanessa Christie-Brown – Research Programme Manager– Vanessa read Experimental Psychology and later Immunology at University.
 She worked as a research scientist in the field of immunology, initially at The Royal Postgraduate Medical School (Hammersmith Hospital) and later at Imperial College.
-Vanessa then worked for The SMA Trust in the UK for 7 years as Research Coordinator and became SMA Europe Coordinator in May 2014.
+Vanessa then worked for The SMA Trust in the UK for 7 years as Research Coordinator and became involved with SMA Europe in 2011.